armaautomotive/M2/README.md

 }
 ```

 You should see the modules print output to the terminal.
+Hello will issue a message to world every second.
+You can edit the module source file while the system is running and when you save you will see the module process shutdown as the update is
+compiled and started.

-This project is only in early stage and will not be usable for production work.
+This project is only in early stage and will not be usable for production applications.